Ocean Thermal Energy Conversion (OTEC)

 Makai was contracted by the National Institute of Ocean Technology (NIOT) in Madras, India, for the conceptual design of the deep water intake pipeline, the effluent pipeline, and the mooring system for an experimental floating OTEC Plant.
 The analysis included dynamic modeling of pipe bending, shown at right.

-The NIOT OTEC barge is scheduled to be 72 meters long and will be supplied 1415 kg/s of deep cold seawater through a 1 meter diameter pipeline from a minimum depth of 1000 meters.
-The mooring is 1220 meters deep.
+The NIOT barge was planned to be 72 meters long and would supply 1415 kg/s of deep cold seawater through a 1 meter diameter pipeline from a minimum depth of 1000 meters.
+The mooring was expected to be 1220 meters deep.

 NELHA 40″ Cold Ocean Water Intake Pipeline